markhoff28/CAWD/README.md

 ## Installation & Setup

 1. Clone or download the project.
-2. Ensure you have a local PHP server (e.g., XAMPP, WAMP, or built-in PHP server).
+2. Ensure you have a local PHP server (e.g., Apache Webserver, NGINX, XAMPP, WAMP, or built-in PHP server).
 3. Place the project in your server's root directory.
 4. Configure the `config.ini` file (see below for details).
 5. Start your local server and access the project through your browser.